Or call 952-988-5017.

 What if concerns arise at the screening?

 Options include re-screening an area, referral to your health care provider and/or the school district, or referral to preschool or ECFE classes.
-Handouts and ideas are also available to help you work with your child at home.
+Resources are also available to help you work with your child at home.

 Please call us at 952-988-5017 to schedule an appointment for your child.
 Appointment times fill quickly, schedule your child's appointment today.